Blogs

 Many resource rich countries fall victim to the natural resource curse.
 Tanzania has recently discovered vast reserves of natural gas, and has passed policies over effective management of these reserves.
 It is leaving many people asking if this new legislation is enough for Tanzania to reverse the curse.

-"Point of contact"
+“Point of Contact”

 How was I going to be able to resolve the facts I knew about infant mortality (Angola has one of the highest rates of children dying before they reach their 5th birthday) and maternal death (also high in Angola) with the type of “first-world” health care I was seeing?
 My stethoscope was not going to help me communicate this.
 I reached for my camera.